-One major difference in approach between 2010 and previous surveys was that in 2010 the survey also covered departing passengers on the air and sea routes to Alderney, Sark and Herm.
-Passengers on these routes have not been previously included in visitor or resident movements.
+One major difference in approach from previous surveys was that from 2010 the survey also covered departing passengers on the air and sea routes to Alderney, Sark and Herm.
+Passengers on these routes had not been previously included in visitor or resident movements.
 Therefore, for more direct comparisons with previous years' data, the passengers on these routes have been excluded from this quarterly analysis, although a separate breakdown of passengers on the Alderney, Sark and Herm routes is also now possible.
-It was also evident that the definition of holidaymakers and those visiting friends and relatives has differed between previous surveys and 2010 (See 2011 definitions in the appendices).
+It was also evident that the definition of holidaymakers and those visiting friends and relatives has differed between previous surveys (See 2011 definitions in the appendices).